Forest Management Plan frequently asked questions

 Firewood

-Will the new plan allow for the collection of firewood?
+Does the plan allow for the collection of firewood?

 Firewood cannot be taken from national parks, nature reserves or conservation parks.
-It’s important to note that firewood should not be taken from other non-CALM Act public lands, or private property, without permission.
+It’s important to note that firewood should not be taken from other non-CALM Act (Conservation and Land Management Act 1984 ) public lands, or private property, without permission.

-The draft plan provides for the development of a Public Firewood Management Strategy to address the broader issues associated with demand for and sustainability of public firewood and how this could be addressed over time.
+The plan provides for the development of a Public Firewood Management Strategy to address broader issues associated with demand for firewood and how this could be addressed over time.

 Climate change

-What is the impact of climate change on Western Australia?
+What is the impact of climate change on the south-west forests?

 Climate change and its impacts on rainfall in the south-west, and the decline in rainfall since the 1970s has been deemed greater in the south-west than anywhere else in Australia.

-Information and reports on climate change in Western Australia is available at the following websites:
+Information on climate change in Western Australia is available at the following website: Western Australia climate projections: Summary

 Fire management

-How will fire be managed under the new plan?
+How will fire be managed under the plan?

 Fire seasons are becoming longer and more intense due to the impacts of climate change.
 In the south-west, the decline in rainfall since the 1970s has been greater than anywhere else in Australia.
 As a result, the south-west landscape is dry and is remaining drier for longer periods, which influences the flammability of forest vegetation.
 This places an even greater importance on bushfire mitigation.

-As part of the new plan, DBCA will continue to be responsible for the management of fire in south-west forests, parks, nature reserves and other lands that it manages, including managing fuel loads through planned burning.
+The department has a legislated responsibility under the Conservation and Land Management Act 1984 to prevent, manage and control fire on lands to which this Act applies.
+As part of the plan, DBCA will continue to be responsible for the management of fire in south-west forests, parks, nature reserves and other lands that it manages, including managing fuel loads through planned burning.

 Basic raw materials